adobe/aem-spa-project-archetype/src/test/resources/projects/angular/reference/angular-app/README.md

 ### `npm start`

 Runs the app in development mode by proxying the JSON model from a local AEM instance running at http://localhost:4502.
-This assumes that the entire project has been deployed to AEM at least once (`mvn clean install -PautoInstallPackage`).
+This assumes that the entire project has been deployed to AEM at least once (`mvn clean install -PautoInstallPackage` **in the project root**).

-Your app can be viewed on http://localhost:4200/content/test-spa-angular-project/en/home.html and the page will reload if you make edits.
+After running `npm start` **in the `angular-app` directory**, your app will be automatically opened in your browser (at path http://localhost:4200/content/test-spa-angular-project/en/home.html).
+If you make edits, the page will reload.

 If you are getting errors related to CORS, you might want to configure AEM as follows: